 On February 27, 2024, VA submitted the final draft PA to the OR SHPO, ACHP, HRRC and ODVA for final review and comment prior to signature.
 OR SHPO, ACHP, and ODVA provided comments.
-VA is working to address the comments and anticipates issuing the final PA for signature soon.

-VA will continue Section 106 consultation with OR SHPO, ACHP, HRRC, ODVA, and the other consulting parties.
-It is anticipated that the final PA will include project design review by OR SHPO and the consulting parties to avoid and/or minimize adverse effects to historic properties.
+The final PA was fully executed by VA, OR SHPO, ODVA, and ACHP on June 3, 2024.
+The PA includes project design review by OR SHPO and the consulting parties to avoid and/or minimize adverse effects to historic properties.
 If adverse effects to historic properties are identified, VA would notify the OR SHPO and the consulting parties and would consult to resolve the adverse effects.
 The PA provides a wide range of potential mitigation measures that would be considered to address adverse effects.
-The selection and implementation of the mitigation measures would be included within a Memorandum of Agreement (MOA), if required.
+The selection and implementation of the mitigation measures would be included within an agreement document, if required.
 As part of the PA, VA is required to conduct an archaeological survey of the 14 acres land being considered for the State Veterans Home prior to transfer to ODVA and to evaluate any identified archaeological deposits for NRHP eligibility.
 The PA also requires a cultural resource survey for archaeological resources prior to ground disturbance and/or archaeological monitoring during ground disturbing activities to ensure that any archaeological resources that may be encountered are properly handled.
 In addition, the PA provides procedures for OR SHPO and consulting party involvement with regards to the future disposal of Building 1.
-With the execution of the PA and implementation of its stipulations, cultural resources impacts would be less than significant.
+With the implementation of the PA stipulations, cultural resources impacts would be less than significant.

 Additional details of the Section 106 consultation are provided in Sections 6.2 and 6.3.
+The executed PA is included in Appendix D.